tasneemzulaiqa/victoria-real-estate-analysis/README.md

 ## Pipeline

-Run all the Preprocessisng Notebooks in the order listed below, af
+Run all the Preprocessisng Notebooks in the order listed below, once the notebooks has been run.
+Proceed running the Modeling and Analysis Notebooks which will give the final answers to our questions

 ### Preprocessing Notebooks